Noovolari/leapp/DEVELOPMENT.md

 # Project Structure

-Leapp project is structured as a monorepo architecture with [Lerna](https://github.com/lerna/lerna).
+Leapp project is structured as a monorepo architecture.

 | package       | folder         |
 |---------------|----------------|